csommerl/js120/lesson1/lesson1_notes.md

 }
 ```

-The benefit of using `this` is that the method definition will work as expected regardless of the variable name.

-- e.g., even if the variable name changes
+The benefit of using `this` is that the method definition will work as expected regardless of the variable name of the main object, e.g., even if the variable name changes.

 #### :information_source: More information on `this`